The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at

 \subsection{Trends with stellar mass}

-We further investigate trends as a function of stellar mass and specific star formation rate with the set of samples specified in Table \ref{tab:gama:data}.
-For the quiescent samples, we are limited by the total number of galaxies available in the catalogue and unfortunately we are not able to create lower mass bins.
+We further investigate trends as a function of stellar mass and sSFR with the set of samples specified in Table \ref{tab:gama:data}.
+For the quiescent samples, we are limited by the total number of galaxies available in the catalog and we are not able to create lower mass bins.
 For the star-forming samples, we define samples down to stellar masses of $3\times 10^9$ M$_\odot$.
-For the M1 mask, we report a detection (S/N$>3$ in 80 or 300 kpc) for all quiescent samples and only for a handful of the star-forming galaxy samples, see Table \ref{tab:LX:80kpc:M1}.
-For the M3 mask, we report a detection for all samples except for the star-forming samples with a stellar mass lower than $10^{10} M_\odot$, see Table \ref{tab:LX:80kpc:M3}.
+For the M1 mask, we report a detection (S/N$>3$ in 80 or 300 kpc) for all quiescent samples and only for a handful of the star-forming galaxy samples; see Table \ref{tab:LX:80kpc:M1}.
+For the M3 mask, we report a detection for all samples except for the star-forming samples with a stellar mass lower than $10^{10} M_\odot$; see Table \ref{tab:LX:80kpc:M3}.

-The set of background subtracted projected luminosity profiles obtained in the M1 (M3) mask are shown in Fig. \ref{fig:subm1:trends}, left (right) panels.
-The qualitative trend observed for the quiescent samples (M1 or M3 mask) is in line with expectations: the higher the stellar mass (and thus host halo mass), the brighter the emission and the higher the signal to noise (Tables \ref{tab:LX:80kpc:M1}, \ref{tab:LX:80kpc:M3}).
-For the star-forming samples, with the M1 mask, all profiles, but those at the highest-mass end, are broadly consistent with one another on large scales and are dominated by noise.
-A difference between profiles arises in the first radial bins, e.g. the mean brightness of the central point source scales with the stellar mass.
-For the star-forming samples with the M3 mask, the amplitude correlates with stellar mass at all scales, like for the QU profiles.
+The sets of background-subtracted projected luminosity profiles obtained in the M1 and M3 masks are shown in the left and right panels of Fig. \ref{fig:subm1:trends}, respectively.
+The qualitative trend observed for the quiescent samples (M1 or M3 mask) is in line with expectations: the higher the stellar mass (and therefore the host halo mass), the brighter the emission and the higher the S/N (Tables \ref{tab:LX:80kpc:M1}, \ref{tab:LX:80kpc:M3}).
+For the star-forming samples, with the M1 mask, all profiles except those at the highest mass end are broadly consistent with one another on large scales and are dominated by noise.
+A difference between profiles arises in the first radial bins; for example, the mean brightness of the central point source scales with the stellar mass.
+For the star-forming samples with the M3 mask, the amplitude correlates with stellar mass at all scales, as in the QU profiles.
 This follows the expectation that the mean AGN luminosity is correlated with the host stellar mass \citep{Aird2017MNRAS.465.3390A, Comparat2019MNRAS.487.2005C, Georgakakis2019MNRAS.487..275G}.
 Possible extended emission around star-forming galaxies remains to be significantly detected.

-\subsection{Scaling between X-ray projected luminosity and stellar mass, M1 mask}
+\subsection{Scaling between X-ray projected luminosity and stellar mass: M1 mask}